 Another important climate consideration for maximizing your outdoor yield is choosing the right strain.
 Some strains are better suited to familiar climates.
-For example:

 - Tropical varieties grow better in areas where the length of the day doesn’t vary much throughout growing season.
 In northern latitudes they tend to flower too late, not producing before they die from cold weather, heavy rain or lack of daylight.

 Although cannabis seeds are well suited for growing outdoors, clones have become increasingly popular.
 This popularity can be attributed to, among other reasons, consistency.
 Clones are all female plants that exhibit the same characteristics of the original or “mother plant.”